Who We Are

 Sister Lillian Englert

 For Sister Lillian Englert, Benedictine hospitality is more than cordial greetings and an invitation to eat.
-As a retreat facilitator on the Spirituality Ministry team, she sees her call to hospitality as something much deeper.
-“I welcome people to this space,” she explains, pointing around to the building that is Spirit Center.
-“But I also welcome people to a deeper place, God’s space.”
+As a retreat facilitator on the Spirituality Ministry team until her retirement in 2025, she saw her call to hospitality as something much deeper.
+She not only welcomed people to the building that is Spirit Center, “I also welcome people to a deeper place, God’s space.”

-“I was a tough teacher,” she says with a sly smile, referring to her focus on developing “grammar and good taste”.
+“I was a tough teacher,” she said with a sly smile, referring to her focus on developing “grammar and good taste”.
 “But I love teaching.
 There is no difference in where I am now.
 I am still teaching wherever I am.”

-Instead of raising six boys, Sister Lillian sees her creativity in terms of the numerous students who left her classroom with a good deal more “grammar and good taste” and the growing number of retreatants she is able to shepherd into silence so that they may emerge more alive and at peace.
+Instead of raising six boys, Sister Lillian sees her creativity in terms of the numerous students who left her classroom with a good deal more “grammar and good taste” and the growing number of retreatants she has been able to shepherd into silence so that they may emerge more alive and at peace.